smonn/validator-fns/README.md

 #### integer(message)

 Ensures value is an integer number.
+Works with numbers.

 <details><summary>arguments</summary>